Jake LaMotta: Boxing career

 As a middleweight in his first fifteen bouts, LaMotta went 14–0–1 (3 KOs).
 On September 24, 1941, he almost defeated Jimmy Reeves by a knockout in Reeves' hometown of Cleveland, Ohio, but the referee counted to nine before he was interrupted by the boxing bell, signaling the end of the match, and by a split decision, LaMotta controversially lost to Reeves, despite the latter being knocked down.
 Chaos erupted after the decision was announced.
 Fights broke out around the ring and the crowd continued to riot for 20 minutes.
 The arena's organist unsuccessfully tried to calm down the crowd by playing the "Star Spangled Banner".
 However, while the crowd continued to riot, the violence outside the ring led to many arrests.

 One month later, LaMotta and Reeves fought again in the same arena.
 LaMotta lost a much less controversial decision.
 A third match between the two took place on March 19, 1943, in Detroit, Michigan.
 The first five rounds were close, though Reeves was struggling in the fourth.
-In the sixth round, LaMotta floored Reeves, who was only down for a second.
+In the sixth round, LaMotta floored Reeves, who was down for only a second.
 Once the fight resumed, LaMotta landed a left on Reeves' chin, sending him down face-first.
 Reeves was blinking his eyes and shaking his head as the referee counted him out.